imtayadeway/imtayadeway.github.io/_drafts/git.md

 for too long as i decided at some point that i needed to understand git a little better.

-i just gave a talk at work on git and was surprised to find i knew more about the subject than most of my peers. i still don't consider myself an expert in any way. anywho, here's the guide i wish i had read a couple years ago to get me through the git blues.
+i still don't consider myself an expert in any way. nonetheless, here's the guide i wish i had read a couple years ago to get me through the git blues.

 first of all, let's define a few terms: